 What is Kawasaki syndrome?

-Kawasaki syndrome, also known as Kawasaki disease, is an uncommon illness characterized by a high fever and rash.
+Kawasaki syndrome, also known as Kawasaki disease, is an uncommon illness characterized by a high fever.
 It most commonly affects children younger than five years of age.
 The cause of the illness is unknown.

 Who gets Kawasaki syndrome?

-Young children, particularly under the age of five, are at highest risk.
-Worldwide, the illness is most commonly seen in Asia.
+Young children, particularly under the age of five, are at highest risk of getting Kawasaki syndrome.
+Boys are more likely than girls to develop Kawasaki syndrome.
+Worldwide, the illness is most commonly seen in Asia, especially Japan.

 How is Kawasaki syndrome spread?

 It is unknown how this condition is spread.
-It does not appear that you can get it from another person, but there have been clusters of illness which suggests that it might be caused by an infectious agent.
+It does not appear that you can get it from another person, but there have been clusters of illness, which suggests that an infectious or toxic agent might cause it.

 What are the symptoms of Kawasaki syndrome?

-Kawasaki syndrome is characterized by fever, rash, swelling of the hands and feet, irritation and redness of the whites of the eyes, swollen lymph glands in the neck, and irritation and inflammation of the mouth, lips, and throat.
+Kawasaki syndrome is characterized by high fever, rash, swelling of the hands and feet, redness of the whites of the eyes, swollen lymph glands in the neck, irritation and inflammation of the mouth, lips, and throat, and peeling skin on the fingers, palms, and soles of the feet.
 Serious complications of Kawasaki syndrome include coronary artery abnormalities (heart disease).

 How soon after exposure do symptoms appear?

-The time it takes for someone to develop symptoms following exposure is unknown.
+The time it takes for someone to develop symptoms after exposure is unknown.